CandlePlatforms/devdocs/docs/develop/eip1559-transactions/how-to-send-eip1559-transactions.md

 ### Add maxPriorityFeePerGas field

 The closest analogy to the `gas`:`gasPrice` combination is `gas`:`maxPriorityFeePerGas`.
 Since the `baseFee` needs to be paid regardless, we can just submit a bid on the *"tip"* for the miner.
-Note that the Polygon Gas Station V2 can be used to get the gas fee estimates.
+Note that the Candle Gas Station V2 can be used to get the gas fee estimates.

 The follwing code example shows sending transaction in Type 2 method: